-- is appropriate to their professional role and the lessons they are due to take - is smart, clean and tidy without stains, rips or tears

-- is smart-casual in style, and does not include loungewear etc. - is decent, safe and appropriate for the tasks they undertake, specifically should not include low cut or deep V tops or vests; short shorts; short skirts / dresses without leggings or opaque tights underneath; 'see-through' items without opaque clothing under. - does not distract, cause embarrassment or give rise to misunderstanding - does not contain any overt branding, or political or otherwise contentious slogans - is appropriate bearing in mind religious beliefs, cultures and customs and disabilities - follows national guidance e.g. clothing when undertaking swimming lessons - does not include items which may cause harm to themselves or others in a situation involving physical intervention.
+- is appropriate to their professional role and the lessons they are due to take - is smart, clean and tidy without stains, rips or tears. - is smart-casual in style, and does not include loungewear etc.. - is decent, safe and appropriate for the tasks they undertake, specifically should not include low cut or deep V tops or vests; short shorts; short skirts / dresses without leggings or opaque tights underneath; 'see-through' items without opaque clothing under. - Hair must be neat and not shaped or shaved into patterns or motifs and no unconventional hair styles.
+E.g. Mohawk - Obscene, offensive or discriminatory tattoos should remain covered and invisible - Scents should be discreet and kept to a minimum as they can, on occasions, prove overbearing for the students with complex sensory processing needs. - Jewellery should be kept to a minimum and is always worn at the individual's own risk.
+Dangly or hooped earrings or nose rings should not be worn due to this being a health and safety risk. - Nails must be short and smooth to allow safe physical interactions and physical interventions. - does not distract, cause embarrassment or give rise to misunderstanding. - does not contain any overt branding, or political or otherwise contentious slogans. - is appropriate bearing in mind religious beliefs, cultures and customs and disabilities. - follows national guidance e.g. clothing when undertaking swimming lessons. - does not include items which may cause harm to themselves or others in a situation involving physical intervention.
 This could include: long nails, earrings, necklaces, bracelets, rings (other than plain bands), scarves and neckties, etc. - is in line with policies for children in school e.g. where children are not allowed brightly coloured dyed hair, school personnel should lead by example.